 CTA – Call to action.
 These are the buttons or links on your website that represent the ‘action’ you want visitors to take on the website.
 Some examples of CTA’s are: subscribe to the blog, sign up for a trial offer, buy now, contact us, register for the webinar, and many more.

 URL – Your URL is the address for your website.
 Our URL is limelightmarketing.com.

-Lead Generation – This refers to turning a website visitor into a known person – thus ‘generating a lead’ for your sales or marketing team to follow up with or nurture with content.
+Lead Generation – Lead generation is when you turn a website visitor into a known person – thus ‘generating a lead’ for your sales or marketing team to follow up with or nurture with content.